Cactoidal/GodotEthersV3/README.md

 `calldata` is the calldata you got from get_calldata().

-`callback_node` is the Godot node (typically self) that will receive the decoded RPC result
+`callback_node` is the Godot node (typically self) that will receive the decoded RPC result.

 `callback_function` is the function that will be called on the callback node.